oneapi-src/level-zero-spec/core/PROG.md

 ![Device Hierarchy](../images/core_queue.png?raw=true)

 ## Command Queues
-- A command queue represents a physical input stream to the device.
+- A command queue represents a physical input stream to the device, specified by an ordinal at creation time.
 - The number of simultaneous command queues per device is queried from calling
   ::xeDeviceGetProperties; returned as ::xe_device_properties_t.numAsyncComputeEngines and ::xe_device_properties_t.numAsyncCopyEngines.